pradeep3sep/interviewquestion/README dsa.md

     return gcd(b, remainder);
 };
 ```
-How Does the above Euclidean Algorithm Work?

 If b is 0, then a is the GCD (because any number divided by itself or zero has itself as the largest divisor).\
-Otherwise, replace a with b and b with a % b (the remainder when a is divided by b).\
-Repeat this process until b becomes 0.\
-This is a recursive algorithm, meaning the function repeatedly calls itself with smaller values until a base case (b === 0) is reached.

 Example Calculation: GCD of 48 and 18\
 Let’s break it down step by step: